B-IT/odio/README.md

-# odio - Free radio streaming software for Windows & Mac (Linux - Coming Soon!).
+# odio - Free radio streaming software for Windows & Mac.

-## odio is a free radio streaming software with more than 20,000 radio stations from around the world for Windows, MacOs and Linux.
+## odio is a free radio streaming software with more than 20,000 radio stations from around the world for Windows, MacOs (Linux - Coming Soon!)

 ### https://www.odio.io